quale-quest/sql-mvc/doc/Theory/Escaping_the_Von_Neumann_architecture.md

 ##Alternatives  of the Von Neumann hardware architecture :

-**Functional programming** : John Backus introduces Functional programming as a non Von Neumann hardware architecture [1], however implementations of Functional programs still run on hardware based on Von Neumann hardware architecture, to my knowledge no commercially successful general-purpose computer hardware implements a hardware architecture based on Functional programming, although this could be possible.
+**an unnamed non-Von Neumann hardware architectures better suited to functional programming** : *if anyone knows of a name used by early researches please comment on the reddit thread*. - John Backus introduces Functional programming as a non Von Neumann hardware architecture [1], however implementations of Functional programs still run on hardware based on Von Neumann hardware architecture, to my knowledge no commercially successful general-purpose computer hardware implements a hardware architecture based on Functional programming, although this could be possible.

 **Dataflow architecture** :  (also see above) [" Dataflow architectures do not have a program counter, or (at least conceptually) the executability and execution of instructions is solely determined based on the availability of input arguments to the instructions, so that the order of instruction execution is unpredictable; no commercially successful general-purpose computer hardware has used a dataflow architecture"] (https://en.wikipedia.org/wiki/Dataflow_architecture),  although event driven(data arriving) programming is a common programming paradigm.